Applications and Approvals

 It is essential to engage with these chapters to ensure that your research aligns with the established ethical standards and that the risks are managed effectively.

 The National Statement on Ethical Conduct in Human Research (2025) puts the spotlight on a thoughtful, project-by-project risk assessment.
-The key question is whether your research could expose its participants to risks beyond their everyday experience of discomfort and recognising when specific characteristics or situations could heighten the risks to the people in your study.
+The key question is whether your research could expose its participants to risks beyond their everyday experience of discomfort and recognising when specific research contexts or issues to do with the way the project is designed could heighten the risks to the people in your study.
 When it does, an HREC review is required.

 Low Risk Review